rdiaz02/EvAM-Tools/README.md

 ```
 docker run --rm -p 8787:8787 -v $HOME/tmp/rst:/home/rstudio -e PASSWORD=yourpasswordhere rdiaz02/evamrstudio
 ```
-which will allow you to use your local `~/tmp/rst` to read from/write with the RStudio container (if using Windows you could write `-v /c/Users/someuser/somedirectory:/home/rstudio`); see additional documentation in https://www.rocker-project.org/use/shared_volumes/.
+which will allow you to use your local `~/tmp/rst` to read from/write to the RStudio container (if using Windows you could write `-v /c/Users/someuser/somedirectory:/home/rstudio`); see additional documentation in https://www.rocker-project.org/use/shared_volumes/.
 See also https://docs.docker.com/storage/bind-mounts/.